projectmesa/mesa/docs/packages/Package Development/package development main.rst

       - `MESA Wiki Page <https://github.com/projectmesa/mesa/wiki>`_

 You want to do even more.
 The authoritative guide for python package development is through the `Python Packaging User Guide <https://packaging.python.org/>`_.
-This will take you through the entire process necessary for getting you package on the Python Package Index.
+This will take you through the entire process necessary for getting your package on the Python Package Index.